My Adventures as a Data Input Artist

-So what does a person do if they’ve failed at being a missionary but still have a call to cross- cultural mission?
-Well in my case, they flounder for a few years not knowing what to do until one day someone offers them a job in mobilisation.
-I started working at Pioneers four years ago, and it wasn’t long after I started that the penny finally dropped.
-Turns out that a call to cross-cultural mission doesn’t mean you’re meant to be a missionary.
+So what does a person do if they’ve failed at being a missionary but still have a call to cross-cultural mission?
+Well in my case, they flounder for a few years not knowing what to do until one day someone offers them a job as a mission mentor.
+I started working at Pioneers UK in 2014, and it wasn’t long after I started that the penny finally dropped.
+Turns out that a call to cross-cultural mission doesn’t necessarily mean you’re meant to be a field missionary.
 In fact, it turns out that a call to cross-cultural mission isn’t a special thing, conferred only on those who are serious about Jesus.
 The call to cross-cultural mission is universal to Christians.
 We are ALL called!

 But now I’ve swapped my mobiliser hat for a communications hat.
 And that’s where my fancy new role as Data Input Artist comes into play.
-I get to do lots of interesting and fulfilling things as the communications person for Pioneers, but one of my less glamourous jobs is maintaining our huge database.
-And for the last couple of months, because of the new data protection regulations, and because we recently switched data management systems, I’ve been neck deep in spreadsheets and consent forms and all manner of mundane mumbo-jumbo.
-In some ways it’s an important job, but it is D-U-L-L dull!
+I get to do lots of interesting and fulfilling things as the communications person for Pioneers, but one of my less glamourous tasks is maintaining our database.
+In some ways it’s an important job, but (to me) it is D-U-L-L dull!

 So for me, the self-styled amateur adventurer, being a some-time Data Input Artist is enough.
 It’s enough because even if it doesn’t always make me happy, it makes God happy because I’m doing what he wants me to do, where he wants me to do it, all because someone out there needs to know His love.
 And my database is just one of many tools He will use to tell them.